 Learn something new every day More Info... by email

-Membrane permeability is a quality of a cell’s plasma membrane that allows substances to pass in and out of it, so that the cell can expel waste products and ship out the chemicals it assembles for the body.
+Cell membranes have selective permeability, meaning that they will allow certain substances to pass while forming a barrier against others.
+It is essentially a quality of a cell’s plasma membrane that allows substances to pass in and out of it, so that the cell can expel waste products and ship out the chemicals and other refined nutrients that it assembles for the body.
 At the same time, the nutrients that the cell needs can pass through the membrane to the inside.
-Cell membranes have selective permeability, meaning that they will allow certain substances to pass while forming a barrier against others.

-Cells are like microscopic factories: they design, produce, and package the substances the body needs to survive each day.
-Just like a factory, a cell needs a way to bring the raw materials for its products — such as nutrients from food — inside its workshop.
+Sometimes the concept is easiest to understand by thinking about cells as microscopic factories: they design, produce, and package the substances the body needs to survive each day.
+Just like a factory, a cell needs a way to bring the raw materials for its products, like nutrients from food, inside its workshop.
 Once it has assembled and packaged a substance, the cell needs a way to ship the finished product out into the bloodstream so that the body can make use of it.

-The membrane is a flexible plasma that envelopes the exterior boundaries of the cell.
-It separates the intracellular fluid — the fluid within the cells — from the extracellular fluid, found outside of the cells.
+The membrane can be thought about as the shipping and receiving department, where some things are approved for entry and exit while others are not.
+In most cases the membrane is a flexible plasma that envelopes the exterior boundaries of the cell.
+It separates the intracellular fluid, which is the fluid within the cells, from the extracellular fluid, which is found just outside of the cells.
 The membrane is not a passive or insurmountable wall, however, as there is a constant and dynamic exchange of substances between the two fluids.

-Permeability is dependent upon the structure of the cell membrane, which is composed of two back-to-back layers of phospholipids.
-Phospholipids are composed of phosphorus and lipids — essentially, fats.
+Permeability is largely dependent on the structure of the cell membrane, which is composed of two back-to-back layers of phospholipids.
+Phospholipids, in turn, are made of chains of phosphorus and lipids, which are essentially fats.
+It is the chemical attributes of these chains that make passage possible for certain elements.

 Each phospholipid has a polar head that is electrically charged and hydrophilic — which means water-loving — and a non-polar, uncharged tail that is hydrophobic — which means water-fearing.
 The heads and tails arrange themselves so that the heads face out into the water, while the tails avoid the water by lining up in the center.
 The result is like a sandwich where the hydrophilic heads are the two slices of bread and the hydrophobic tails are the peanut butter in the middle.